EarthWalkSoftware/kaptain-debian/README.md

 *kaptain-debian* creates a docker container built on a *Debian 9.2* base image.
 The *kaptain-debian* container is designed using layered containers:

 - *library/debian:9.2* - the Debian 9.2 minimal base image,
-- *EarthWalkSoftware/debian:9.2* - (modified *Nimmis/Ubuntu:latest*) to add supervisor functions,
 - *EarthWalkSoftware/docker-debian-base:9.2* - basic system and utility packages,
 - *EarthWalkSoftware/docker-debian-base-gui*, X11 and GTK packages plus container video integration,

-These inter-dependent containers form a base *X11 video display stack* ready to be extended and integrated into the docker host display.
+These inter-dependent containers form a basic X11 video display stack ready to be extended and integrated into the docker host display.

 The *EarthWalkSoftware/kaptain-debian* docker container installs the *Kaptain* package and configures the container for use by a calling container.
 The container exposes port *80*, allowing the container to be used in *API* (server) mode.
 The most straight forward use of *Kaptain* is to extend the Dockerfile from *EarthWalkSoftware/kaptain-debian*: